All About Water - Water Quality, Water Filter, Water Resources and Issues

 What Is Reclaimed Water?
 What Are The Benefits and What Is It Used For?

 Reclaimed Water as Drinking Water: Reclaimed Wastewater Water reclamation —or wastewater reuse, water reuse, or water recycling—transforms municipal wastewater (sewage) or industrial wastewater into reusable water for different purposes.
-The types of reuse include but are not limited to the following: urban reuse, agricultural reuse (irrigation), environmental reuse, industrial reuse, planned potable reuse, and de facto wastewater reuse (unplanned potable reuse).
+The types of reuse include but are not limited to, urban reuse, agricultural reuse (irrigation), environmental reuse, industrial reuse, planned potable reuse, and de facto wastewater reuse (unplanned potable reuse).
 Likewise, common applications include road cleaning, greenfield irrigation, and landscape fountains.
-For example, reuse may incorporate irrigation of agrarian fields or renewing surface water and groundwater, called groundwater recharge.
-It may also be coordinated toward satisfying specific necessities in...
+Reuse may also incorporate irrigation of agrarian fields or groundwater recharge, which renews surface water and groundwater.
+It may also be coordinated toward satisfying specific necessities in homes...

 Read more →